-We’re talking trash today on the 45th Anniversary of “Earth Day.”
+We’re talking trash today on the 53rd Anniversary of Earth Day.

 - Enjoy birds from a distance.
 Our beaches have shorebirds that stop by to “refuel” during their migration.
 Causing the birds to run or fly away from you wastes the energy they need to survive their migration.
 Enjoy the birds from a distance and try not to scare them off.

 - Stay clear of nesting areas.
 This may seem obvious, but some nesting sites aren’t marked, and therefore, aren’t obvious.
-If you notice tracks or holes in the sand, its best to stay clear of the area.
+If you notice tracks or holes in the sand, it’s best to stay clear of the area.

 - Don’t feed the pelicans.
 Pelicans have associated humans, especially fishermen, with food, but feeding the birds large fish can obscure their intestines and can be fatal.
 Avoid feeding pelicans and any of the other species of birds on the island.

 - Pick up after yourself and your pets.
 Littering is illegal and harmful to the environment, especially marine life.
 Aside from plastics, monofilament fishing line is one of the most commonly found trash products disposed of along the beach.
-These lines are dangerous to dolphins, manatees, fish and birds.
+These lines are dangerous to dolphins, manatees, fish, and birds.

 As you know, Hurricane Ian greatly damaged many homes and buildings in SWFL last fall.
 Our waterways, beaches, and estuaries might still have trash and debris leftover from the storm.
 You can do your part this Earth Day by cleaning up the beach, parks, and waterways that you visit.
 Every trash bag or handful of trash removed makes a difference for our wildlife and environment.

 So on this 53rd Anniversary of Earth Day, we hope you will practice Earth-friendly habits – not just on Sanibel & Captiva, but wherever you go!

 Click here to see what Earth Day events are happening this year.